 The first step is creating a rough outline of all the expenses with the amount of money students have in hand.
 When curating the list of expenses, they must begin with considering fixed, irregular and regular costs.
 The fixed costs include tuition fees, hostel and mess charges and phone bills, irregular costs include charges incurred on books or study material of every semester and the regular costs include expenditure on dining out or other miscellaneous charges.
 After preparing the list of expenses the students should compute the amount of money they will have in hand for allocating towards different types of expenses.

-Please Note: Students coming to study in India are provided with financial assistance in form of Study in India Scholarship or Tuition Fee Waiver (given by the partner institutes).
-The final awardees of the scholarship (USD 3500) are shortlisted through PRAGATII Exam.
+Please Note: Students coming to study in India are provided with financial assistance in form of Institute Scholarship.

-The Study in India Scholarship covers tuition fees, hostel and mess charges.
-But, apart from these, the costs incurred on phone bills, books, transportation, travel or recreational activities and personal expenses are to be managed by students themselves.
-On the other hand, the Fee Waivers provided by the Study in India partner institutes (in four categories G1, G2, G3 or G4) only cover the tuition fees.
-The hostel and mess fees as well as other day-to-day expenses are to be managed by the students themselves.
+The Institute Scholarship provided by the Study in India partner institutes (in four categories G1, G2, G3 or G4) only cover the tuition fees.
+The hostel and mess fees as well as other day-to-day expenses like the costs incurred on phone bills, books, transportation, travel or recreational activities are to be managed by the students themselves.
 Further, for calculating the average cost of living (primarily including the personal expenses) the students can take help from the table below.

 |PARTICULARS||INDICATIVE MONTHLY EXPENSES (USD)|